sabrinalord/weatherPredictor/README.md

 # weatherPredictor

 The weatherPredictor app utilizes historical weather data from the openmeteo weather API to predict the weather.
-It leverages the average weather data from the last 10 years to make accurate weather predictions.
+It uses average weather data from the last 10 years to make weather predictions.

 ## Features